-Kells completed her Bachelor of Fine Arts degree at the University of Ottawa.
-She has received grants from the City of Ottawa and the Ontario Arts Council.
+Gayle Kells completed her Bachelor of Fine Arts degree at the University of Ottawa.
+She has received grants from the City of Ottawa, the Ontario Arts Council, and the Canada Council for the Arts.
 She has exhibited in many group and solo exhibitions throughout North America and her work is held in private and public collections including the City of Ottawa’s Fine Art Collection.
-She has been a member of the Enriched Bread Artists studios in Ottawa for over 20 years.
+She has been a member of the Enriched Bread Artists studios in Ottawa for over 25 years.

 See more works by Gayle Kells on our Virtual Gallery